What Happens During A Commercial Roof Inspection?

 Repair – only about 5% of your roof is saturated following your assessment, and there are only a few locations where water can enter the building.
 If the rest of your roof is in good shape, repairing these places is the most cost-effective option.

 Restore – although less than 25% of your roof is saturated following your assessment, the remaining lifetime of your roof is less than 2-3 years.
-If no restoration is done before the end of the third year, a full tear off will almost certainly occur.
-The cost of a total tear off is estimated to be 3-4 times that of a restoration.

 Replace – more than 25% of your roof is saturated after your assessment.
 It would be more cost-effective for roof replacement.
 This is comparable to replacing a high-cost automotive part (say, a $1200 transmission) on a 20-year-old vehicle that will almost certainly require additional repairs in the near future.

-How long does a commercial roof inspection take?
+How Long does the inspection take?

 “How long will a roofing contractor be on my property?” you might question.
 A roof inspection takes 30 minutes to 1 hour for a typical 20,000 sq. ft. commercial structure.